Model Combination in Risk Sharing under Ambiguity: Introduction

-The rest of the paper is structured as follows. \cref{sec:setting-prelim} establishes the problem setting and requisite mathematical preliminaries.
-In \cref{sec:main-results}, we state our optimization problem and solve for the insurer's optimal risk sharing strategy, as well as the optimal decision measure, $\Q^*$.
-We further develop semi-explicit formulas for the key processes, derive their properties under the $\Q^*$-measure, and provide a verification theorem.
-In \cref{sec:one-model}, we apply our results to the simpler case where there is only one reference model, in which case our criterion reduces to the MMV criterion.
-In \cref{sec:counterparty}, we consider the pricing of such risk sharing contracts and determine how the counterparty could set the price.
-Finally, in \cref{sec:data}, we apply our results to an example using data from a Spanish auto insurer, and illustrate the solution numerically.
+The rest of the paper is structured as follows. \zcref{sec:setting-prelim} establishes the problem setting and requisite mathematical preliminaries.
+In \zcref{sec:main-results}, we state our optimization problem and solve for the insurer's optimal risk sharing strategy, as well as the optimal decision measure, $\Q^*$.
+We further develop semi-explicit formulas for the key processes, derive their properties under the $\Q^*$-measure, and provide a verification theorem. \zcref{sec:MMV-equiv} provides the equivalent formulation of the problem as an MMV problem with respect to a composite measure, and shows it also has an equivalent mean-variance formulation.
+In \zcref{sec:one-model}, we apply our results to the simpler case where there is only one reference model, and in \zcref{sec:counterparty} we consider the pricing of such risk sharing contracts and determine how the counterparty could set the price.
+Finally, in \zcref{sec:data}, we apply our results to an example using data from a Spanish auto insurer, and illustrate the solution numerically.